Trams & Trains of Italy

 - Time in Milan, Rome, Naples and Turin

 Continuing with our series of tramway tours, we re-run this much anticipated trip to Italy.
-A comprehensive rail holiday that takes in Milan and Turin’s large tram networks and we also head south to Rome and Naples to sample their smaller, but interesting routes.
+A comprehensive rail holiday that takes in Milan and Turin’s large tram networks and we also head south to Rome and Naples to sample their smaller but interesting routes.

 Day 1 – Cologne

 Day 2 – Onwards to Bellinzona

-Travelling by train we follow the route of the Rhine south until we cross into Switzerland at Basle.
-Changing trains here we head south through Switzerland and under the Alps to Bellinzona located in the Ticino valley.
+From Cologne we follow the route of the Rhine south until we cross into Switzerland at Basle.
+Changing trains here, we head south through Switzerland and under the Alps to Bellinzona located in the Ticino valley.
 We stay here for 1 night.

 Day 3 – Milan and Trams

 A short rail journey takes us to Milan and our hotel is a short walk from the station.
-We will store our luggage and spend the rest of the day exploring Milan’s 18 line tram network which covers 113 miles.
-We later check in to the hotel for a 3-night stay.
+We will store our luggage at the hotel and spend the rest of the day exploring Milan’s 18 line tram network which covers 113 miles.
+Afterwards we check in to our hotel where we stay for 3 nights.